landoncrabtree/UnconfuserExTools/README.md

 * https://github.com/BedTheGod/ConfuserEx-Unpacker-Mod-by-Bed/tree/1.1 - An all-in-one ConfuserEx unpacker and deobfuscator with mod support

 ## Tools contained:
-A lot of the tools contained are part of CodeCracker's Tools.
-These tools are from 2011-2015, and are no longer maintained, nor is there much documentation about them.
-Once again, I want to reiterate that this repository is "as-is" and I cannot guarantee the safety or authenticity of the files provided.
-As such, without proper documentation on these files, I cannot say for sure what they do.
-All the information provided is from sources that are available today.
 * UnconfuserEx - Unpacks ConfuserEx protected applications
 * [NoFuserEx](https://github.com/CodeShark-Dev/NoFuserEx) - Removes anti-tamper, anti-debugger, anti-dump, fixes proxy calls and constants (built from src)
 * ConfuserEx ProxyCallFixer v2 - Fixes proxy function calls